mozilla/mentat/README.md

 # Run tests for everything.
 cargo test --all

-# Run tests for just the query-parser folder (specify the crate, not the folder),
+# Run tests for just the query-algebrizer folder (specify the crate, not the folder),
 # printing debug output.
-cargo test -p mentat_query_parser -- --nocapture
+cargo test -p mentat_query_algebrizer -- --nocapture
 ````

 For most `cargo` commands you can pass the `-p` argument to run the command just on that package.
-So, `cargo build -p mentat_query_parser` will build just the "query-parser" folder.
+So, `cargo build -p mentat_query_algebrizer` will build just the "query-algebrizer" folder.

 ## What are all of these crates?